sirtorry/ios-mini-app-cameo/README.md

 # ios-mini-app-cameo

-Milestone Submission - Due: Monday, September 26 @ 11:55 PM
+Final Build - Due: Wednesday, October 5 @ 11:55 PM

-2 pts: App can launch properly

-6 pts: A list appears with at least 3 items in it
+5 pts: App shows list of at least 3 real items at startup

-8 pts: You can swipe to check off an item / undo a check off
+10 pts: Items can be checked off by swiping left to right

+10 pts: Items can be set back to not checked off by swiping right to left

+10 pts: UI design for showing status of item is good / easy to understand / looks nice

+10 pts: Tapping on a list item takes you to an "Edit Item Info" page that has the info of that item populated

+15 pts: Info can be edited on Edit Item Info page and is reflected back in the list

+10 pts: Plus button takes you to an "Add New Item" page

+15 pts: A new item can be added effectively on the Add New Item page and appears at the end of the list

+10 pts: Design / Style / Appearance / Usability

-4 pts: Doesn’t crash / looks reasonable
+5 pts: Documentation / Report

 # Tasks for Patrick (to be partially delegated to Torry when he is up to date):

-Create the list UI in Main.storyboard
+Add a plus button that takes you to a new page

-Create a list table with the proper design for list elements
+Create the UI for the new page

-Ensure that it looks correct, and that rotating it does not cause it to look any less ideal

-Connect the UI to ViewController.swift

-Program the swiping attributes in the table cell class that should have been created when adding the table cell to the UI
+Ensure that when the user saves the information, it will appear at the end of the list

+Create more fields for each item in the bucket list

+Reflect these new fields in the UI of the "Edit Item Info" page

+Make these fields editable on the page

+Ensure that these fields are updated and reflected in the list

 # Tasks for Torry:

-Find a way to use Xcode, either on your computer or in the lab.

-Learn briefly how to use Xcode.
-Here is a helpful tutorial: https://www.lynda.com/Swift-tutorials/iOS-8-App-Development-Swift-1-Essential-Training/185036-2.html

-Pull the code from the repository.
-Review the current code to understand everything written so far.

-Add an App icon from http://www.appicon.build/ to our project.

-Let Patrick know when you have done all of this so he can assign you more tasks.

 At the end: Test the app on the iPod while reviewing the rubric to ensure everything works as expected.